wttai004/git_workshop/1_basics.md

 Initialized empty Git repository in (your home directory)/workdir/.git/
 ```

-This would create a hidden folder `.git` where the version history information are stored.
+This would create a hidden folder `.git` where the version history information are stored. **Warning**: be very careful where you initialize the git directory.
+Don't initialize this at your home directory!

 Using `git status` allows you to view the status of your repository.